jennapederson/cli-crash-course/13_super_user.md

 BabyMac:~ jennapederson$ su
 ```

-su is not used as frequently as sudo because it requires you to know someone else's password.
-In order to remove access to that other user's account the password would need to be changed.
+su is not used as frequently as sudo because it requires you to *know someone else's password*.
+In order to restrict/prevent access after a password has been shared, the password would need to be changed.

 ## sudo